 As you’re here because you’d like to know if LinkedIn Learning courses are any good, here is a summary of the comments and reviews people have submitted to us on it (if you’ve used LinkedIn Learning before, you’re welcome to add a comment here).
 Most people speak fairly highly of LinkedIn Learning (see for example this comment), with some of the good things about LinkedIn Learning being the following:

-- Instructors are vetted and qualified to teach, unlike with platforms like Udemy and Skillshare (see this comment)
+- Instructors are vetted and qualified to teach, unlike with platforms like Udemy and Skillshare (see this comment) (EDITORS NOTE: Read out compilation of Skillshare reviews for more information on Skillshare)

 - Upon completion of a course, you get a “certificate” that you can put on your LinkedIn profile which may have some benefits